Polishing

 This is a comprehensive list of my processes, favorite products and the sources that I believe are best to obtain them.
 I would always rather support a USA brick and mortar detailing company whenever I can.
 I know Amazon is a favorite for some so I also left links to Amazon when the products are from a source that I have both used and verified as a 1st quality product and not a cheap knock off or open box or returned item.
 I appreciate your support when you choose to use any of my links.
 Thanks alot!

 THE FOLLOWING PROCESSES SHOULD ONLY BE ATTEMPTED IN A COOL SHADED AREA OUT OF DIRECT SUNLIGHT!!
+Use Code HAWAIIDETAING for 10% off when applicable.

 Step 1: Decontamination wash the car